Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Line Length

-A line should not have more than 120 characters.
+A line should not be more than 120 characters.
+This greately code enhance readability and prevents editor auto-wrapping that usually isn't smart enough to split the line(s) at the right position(s).

 ## Non-ASCII Characters